CZ-NIC/shotgun/docs/replaying-traffic.md

 DNS Shotgun can bind to multiple sources addresses with the `-b/--bind-net` option.
-Multiple IP addresses can be specified.
-A network range using the CIDR notation can be used as well.
+You can specify either IP address or a newtork range using CIDR notation.
+Multiple values (either IPs, ranges or any combination of those) can be specified.
+When using CIDR notation, the network and broadcast address won't be used.

 ```
 $ replay.py -r pellets.pcap -c tcp -s fd00:dead:beef::cafe -b fd00:dead:beef::/124